CSharpTeoMan911/Eva/README.md

 <br>

-In order to give commands to Eva say the word "Eva wake up" followed by the desired command.
-For example, say "Eva wake up", then after Eva is activated, say "search robots are cool on Google".
+In order to give commands to Eva say the word "Eva listen now" followed by the desired command.
+For example, say "Eva listen now", then after Eva is activated, say "search robots are cool on Google".
 You can find detailed instructions about commands and the command paterns and troubleshooting within the instruction manual of Eva.

 <br>